thethomaseffect/node-media-synopsis/README.md

 Tests?
 ------

 Eheheheh yeah, this library is like one big side effect.
-Tests this early for stuff like the content and title clean ups would have to be updated with every change and ultimately not really help all that much.
+Tests this early for stuff like the content and title clean ups would have to be updated with every change and not help all that much.
 I'm usually super pro-testing so if the library ever goes >150 lines I'll start breaking out functions and writing tests for the pure parts.
 Right now though linking to source wikipedia page and to the output and explaining what should be different in an issue is good enough.